-The thyroid is a small gland lodged close to the dog’s larynx, in the neck, and it is part of the part of the endocrine system useful in regulating different hormone levels.
-The bulldog breed has a tendency to get lower thyroid hormone level, and it can take years to be noticed and treated.
+The thyroid is a small gland lodged close to the dog’s larynx, in the neck, and it is part of the endocrine system useful in regulating different hormone levels.
+The bulldog breed has a tendency to get lower thyroid hormone levels, and it can take years to be noticed and treated.
 Visible signs are recurring skin conditions or difficulties at maintaining a good weight despite a great diet.
 This condition is called hypothyroidism.

 Lastly, urinary problems are another health problem to add to this endless list.
 They usually are diagnosed as canine cystitis or urinary tract infection, easily spotted with urinalysis or a urine culture.
 Both conditions are relatively easy to treat using appropriate vet-prescribed medication.

 Now that we have both agreed that you have to get into it for the long haul, we can now get you ready to breed better Bulldogs.
 It all starts with our most-visited page about the pillars of dog breeding because despite being a very peculiar breed, Bulldogs are just dogs.

 On average, a female Bulldog will give birth to 4 puppies by using a C-section nine times out of ten.
 Once the whelps are given birth, they often are hand-raised and hand-nursed by both the mother and the dog breeder; this is because the mother inevitably will need some time to recover from her C-section.